Comparison

 - What is the difference between ray and sglang?

-- ray: Unified framework for scaling AI and Python applications. sglang: Serving framework for large language models and multimodal models.
+- ray: Ray is an AI compute engine with a core distributed runtime and AI Libraries for accelerating ML workloads.. sglang: High-performance serving framework for large language and multimodal models.
 See the comparison table for live GitHub stats and shared categories.

 - When should I choose ray over sglang?